rbadillap/kotal-documentation/docs/ethereum/examples/pow.md

 Note that we've left most of the genesis block config parameters like `coinbase`, `nonce`, `difficulty` ... etc.

-Kotal will default all these missing fields like setting coinbase to `0x00...00`, nonce to `0x0` and difficulty to `0x0` ... etc. So you can set only parameters that are specific to your network like `chainId` and prefunded `accounts` in the example above.
-For more information on defaulting, check the [Defaulting](../defaulting) guide.
+Kotal will default all these missing fields like setting coinbase to `0x00...00`, nonce to `0x0` and difficulty to `0x0` ... etc. So you can set only parameters that are specific to your network like `chainId` and funded `accounts` in the example above.

-In the example network above, we created a proof of work network as indicated by `consensus: pow`, we set the network id to 9999 as indicated by `id: 9999`, we also set genesis chain id to 9999 as indicated by `chainId: 9999` and prefunding the account `0x48c5F25a884116d58A6287B72C9b069F936C9489` with 100,000 eth :moneybag:
+In the example network above, we created a proof of work network as indicated by `consensus: pow`, we set the network id to 9999 as indicated by `id: 9999`, we also set genesis chain id to 9999 as indicated by `chainId: 9999` and funding the account `0x48c5F25a884116d58A6287B72C9b069F936C9489` with 100,000 eth :moneybag:

-Deploy this network mainfest and this single node miner will be deployed.
+Deploy this network manifest and this single node miner will be deployed.

 ```bash
 $ kubectl apply -f mainnet.yaml